Dates and Neutropenic Diets

 What to Eat

 Food safety is extremely important on a neutropenic diet.
-Foods should be cooked through proper temperatures and stored correctly.
-Breads and grains are all on a neutropenic diet.
-They may also consume pasteurized dairy, canned produce, and well-cooked proteins.
+Foods should be cooked to proper temperatures and stored correctly to reduce the risk of foodborne illness.
+Breads and grains are all allowed on a neutropenic diet, as are pasteurized dairy, canned produce, and well-cooked proteins.

 What to Avoid